fmanimashaun/blog-preview-card/README.md

 ### The challenge

-The challenge is to build out this QR code component and get it looking as close to the design as possible.
+The challenge is to build out this blog preview card and get it looking as close to the design as possible.

 Your users should be able to: